gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

 [GetSearchWordsResponse](#GetSearchWordsResponse)

-A successful response contains the list of the custom keywords searches configured for the application.
+List of custom search keywords.
 See example below or refer `GetSearchWordsResponseSchema` for details